LaunchPlatform/beanhub-extract/README.md

 # beanhub-extract
-The simple library for extracting all kind of bank account transaction export files, mostly for [beanhub-import](https://github.com/LaunchPlatform/beanhub-import) to inject and generate transactions
+The simple library for extracting all kind of bank account transaction export files, mostly for [beanhub-import](https://github.com/LaunchPlatform/beanhub-import) to ingest and generate transactions

 ## Why?